Montekkundan/Unilearning/README.md

 6. [License](#license)

 ## About
-Unilearning is designed to be a blend of popular platforms like Reddit and StackOverflow, focusing on providing a space where anyone can ask, answer, discuss, and learn about various programming topics.
+Learnivore is designed to be a blend of popular platforms like Reddit and StackOverflow, focusing on providing a space where anyone can ask, answer, discuss, and learn about various programming topics.

 ## Features
 - Create and manage discussions